Wenling: Education

-For primary and junior secondary education, the city is divided into several public school districts and is also served by a few private schools.
-There are 85 primary schools (including 34 school campuses and 7 private schools), 33 junior secondary schools (including 3 school campuses and 3 private schools), one nine-year school, one sports school, one art school and one special school.
-The enrollment number for the first grade in 2022 is 15620, the number for the seventh grade is 14408.
-New students enrolled in public schools are qualified by household registration and family property ownership.
+The city is segmented into various public school districts for primary and junior secondary education, supplemented by a selection of private institutions.
+It comprises 85 primary schools (with 34 campuses and 7 private schools), 33 junior secondary schools (including 3 campuses and 3 private schools), a nine-year school, a sports school, an art school, and a special school.
+In 2022, the first-grade enrollment reached 15,620 students, while the seventh-grade enrollment stood at 14,408.
+Admission to public schools is contingent upon household registration and family property ownership for new students.
 There are ten migrant schools for the children of migrant workers who are not eligible to enroll in public schools.

 For senior secondary education, there are fourteen regular high schools and three vocational schools.
 The enrollment number for the first grade of high school in 2020 is 6170, and the number for the first grade of vocational school is 5095.
 Students are admitted on the basis of their zhongkao results.

-There are 189 kindergartens, 134 of which are private.
+There are also 189 kindergartens, 134 of which are private.

 Some students may participate in extracurricular activities.
 Adults can take adult education at training institutes.
 There are 149 training institutes, covering the training of sports, arts, English and skills training.

 There is an open university offering distance learning.
-Residents may use the services of the Wenling Library and its dozens of branches.
+Residents may use the services of the Wenling City Library and its dozens of branches.